Tsavo West National Park

 African Savannah Elephants

-Tsavo West National Park is home to many African savanna elephants, the African savanna elephants are the largest elephants in the world, during the day you will see them roaming the Tsavo West National Park, they are also called the red dust elephants of Tsavo.
+Tsavo West National Park is home to many African savanna elephants Tsavo also known as the Red dust elephants, the African savanna elephants are the largest elephants in the world, during the day you will see them roaming the Tsavo West National Park, they are also called the red dust elephants of Tsavo.
 They can be easily seen in the water holes and lakes.
 Sometimes elephants from the Tsavo East National Park and Amboseli National Park migrate to Tsavo West National park.
 A herd of elephants is lead by a cow; the cow is called a Matriarch.

 Lions of Tsavo West National Park